codefresh-io/docs.codefresh.io/_posts/2024-04-30-april-release-notes.md

 * Build failure for pipeline including mixture of regular and `buildx` parallel build steps.
 * Builds for Gerrit in Codefresh triggered twice.
 * CPU utilization for a pipeline build incorrectly displayed in the Metrics tab as 100% instead of the actual usage.
-* `git-commit` steps return `error URL using bad/illegal format or missing URL` when password includes special characters.
+* `error URL using bad/illegal format or missing URL` for `git-commit` steps when password includes special characters.

 ##### GitOps